 Yellow SY.
-Best tasting yellow.
-We receive a lot of rave reviews about this AAS winning yellow corn.
-The flavour, size and appearance make Honey Select outstanding.
+This AAS Winner is one of the best tasting yellow corn varieties.
+We've received a lot of rave reviews about this award-winning yellow corn.
+The flavour, size and appearance make Honey Select simply outstanding.
 Under good conditions this variety consistently produces 2 nice cobs per plant.
-18-20 rows of crisp juicy kernels fill very well-covered 8-9" cobs.
-Maturity of 77 days.
+18-20 rows of crisp, juicy kernels fill very well-covered 8-9" cobs.
+Maturity in 75-80 days.

 Synergistic (SY): This type combines the sweet creamy flavour of the SE types with the higher sugar content and longer harvest window of the SH2 types to produce exceptionally good corn.
 Each cob contains about 25% SH2 kernels and 75% SE kernels.
 These synergistic types are much less sensitive to cold soil than SH2 varieties and do not need to be isolated from SE and SU varieties.